Hes-Siemelink/instacli/instacli-spec/command-reference/control-flow/Eval.md

 For each:
   ${character} in: ${cast}
-  Output: ${character.age}
+  Out: ${character.age}
-Add: ${output}
+Add: ${out}

 Expected output: 29

 ```

 In the end it's a matter of taste. **Instacli** scripts are meant to be simple and legible.
-Choose the style that best expresses how you would explain what is
+Choose the style that best
+expresses how you would explain what is
 going on in words.